-Gary Pickering, Head of Workington’s Project Department and Project Manager for this rebuild, says, “We had been looking at press section options for two years.
-At first, we were only considering the pick-up roll, but the scope expanded and every time it did, there was a justification for it.
+“It is extremely important to get tonnes onto the market,” Löfgren says.
+“That is of great value to us.”
+ANDRITZ and Iggesund Workington spent time discussing the best configuration for the press section: two shoe presses vs. the combination of a long-nip press (LNP) with a shoe press.
+Gary Pickering, Head of Workington’s Project Department and Project Manager for the rebuild, says, “At first, we were only considering the pick-up roll, but the scope expanded.
 In the end, we replaced everything and opted for the combination LNP and shoe press.”

 “In addition to the press hardware,” says Barbara Freyler, ANDRITZ Director of Order Execution, “we supplied new drives for the wire and press section, the motor control center, multi-motor integration with BM2’s existing drive system, an ANDRITZ FibreSolve broke repulper under the machine, all the power and data cabling, field instrumentation, and electrification.”

 Löfgren says, “The project went very well.
 We met all of our major milestones.
 A lot of praise and credit goes to the ANDRITZ team – they were excellent.
 The machine achieved the target quality and produced saleable board quickly after startup.”

 Pickering adds, “There was a sheet on the reel in well under a half day.
 It was a big achievement for all of us because it was a tough timescale.
 We have gained speed on all grades, including the higher grammages where we did not think we would.
 With the new vacuum system design, we can run with one spare pump.
 It is working even better than we expected.”